dtudk/pythonsupport-page/docs/internal/index.rst

 Always respect your co-workers solution methods, even though you would prefer other methods.

+This is not to say that we can not learn from each other, but doing so should be done with respect, and tolerance towards disagreements.

 It is vital we also keep a nice and healthy internal tone.